 - Is the product provided in a range of models?

-The Threshold assessment of product nominations will occur after the close of the annual nomination period.
-We will contact you if we need more information.
+The Threshold assessment of product nominations are conducted after the close of the annual nomination period.
+We may contact you if further information is required.

 Stage 2 - Prioritisation assessment

-This is to determine the order that nominated product categories should be assessed.
+This stage determines the order that nominated products should be assessed.
 The prioritisation criteria consist of three categories:

 - Potential water savings - water consumption and where and how the product is used.